The HARP program has been available for over seven years and has helped more than 3 million underwater homeowners refinance.

 But HARP’s days are quickly ticking away.

-The current expiration date for HARP 2.0 is set for September 30, 2017.
-There is less than one year remaining for homeowners to qualify.
+The current expiration date for HARP 2.0 is set for December 31, 2018.
+There is just a little more than one year remaining for homeowners to qualify.

 HARP Loan Still Popular with Homeowners